-Abstract: This paper aims to fill one knowledge gap on understanding the issue of new co-operatives capital formation in developing countries.
-By doing so it presents the main findings of capital formation and investment in a small sample of horticulture shareholding co-operatives in rural China, because shareholding co-operatives, as one best example of new multi-stakeholder co-operatives in China, have become a vehicle to mobilize additional resources.
-To better understand shareholder co-operatives stakeholder heterogeneity, two main groups of stakeholders are identified, namely, member stakeholders (investor-members and patron-members) and non-member stakeholders (non-member investors and non-member donors/grant-givers).
-Following a brief theoretical overview concerning co-operative multi-stakeholdership and capital acquisition and constraints, I then analyze both the rules-inform and rules-in-use with respect to the co-operative stakeholders capital involvement in China.
-Cases observed indicate a hybridization feature of the co-operative capital base, including members contributions, public subsidies, income from the market sale, institutional capital and social capital as well.
+This paper aims to fill one knowledge gap on understanding the issue of capital formation in new co-operatives in developing countries.
+By doing so, it presents the main findings of capital formation and investment in a small sample of horticulture shareholding co-operatives in rural China, because shareholding co-operatives, as one best example of new multi-stakeholder co-operatives in China, have become a vehicle to mobilize additional resources.
+To better understand shareholder co-operatives' stakeholder heterogeneity, two main groups of stakeholders are identified, namely, member stakeholders (investor-members and patron-members) and non-member stakeholders (non-member investors and non-member donors/grant-givers).
+Following a brief theoretical overview concerning co-operative multi-stakeholdership and capital acquisition and constraints, I then analyze both the rules-in-form and rules-in-use with respect to the co-operative stakeholders' capital involvement in China.